Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/billingDashboard.md

 Aggregated resource counts at License level
 -------------------------------------------

-Please follow the below steps to determine the average total number of resources aggreagted at a license level for all Cloud Accounts within selected License.
+Please follow the below steps to determine the average total number of resources aggregated at a license level for all Cloud Accounts within selected License.

 Login to Cloudneeti portal as License Admin.